Polynucleotide

+A series of nucleotides joined together by covalent phosphodiester bonds.
+DNA and RNA are polynucleotides.

 In molecular biology, a polynucleotide (from Ancient Greek πολυς (polys) 'many') is a biopolymer composed of nucleotide monomers that are covalently bonded in a chain.
 DNA (deoxyribonucleic acid) and RNA (ribonucleic acid) are examples of polynucleotides with distinct biological functions.
 DNA consists of two chains of polynucleotides, with each chain in the form of a helix (like a spiral staircase).

 Sequence

 Although DNA and RNA do not generally occur in the same polynucleotide, the four species of nucleotides may occur in any order in the chain.
 The sequence of DNA or RNA species for a given polynucleotide is the main factor determining its function in a living organism or a scientific experiment.

 Polynucleotides in organisms

 Polynucleotides occur naturally in all living organisms.
 The genome of an organism consists of complementary pairs of enormously long polynucleotides wound around each other in the form of a double helix.
 Polynucleotides have a variety of other roles in organisms.